sjonesyodle/Cluster/readme.md

 cluster.register( Single-Object );
 ```

 The register method allows you to define a single module for a given Cluster.
+Again, any Module passed will not be initialized.

 ##### The `.start()` method: